publiccodenet/about/activities/communication/communications-plan.md

 Success is shown these responses:

-* expressions of interest or encouragement
+* expressions of interest, encouragement, or support
 * recommendations or referrals

 ## How do we get these folks' attention and respect?